 For more information on the flu vaccine, you can visit the Department of Health website or call the National Immunisation Hotline on 1800 671 811.

-There is also further information available regarding the 2020 flu vaccines, which will become available from April, according to the Department of Health.
+There is also further information available regarding the 2020 flu vaccines, which become available from April, according to the Department of Health.

 Myths about cold and flu